lars-t-hansen/sint/README.md

 It is likely we would want some new procedures, to compensate for immutability.
 Splicing, replacing, and searching are obvious.
 Decoding an UTF8 char at byte index ditto.

+### Multiple values

+The semantics for multiple values is that if k values, k != 1, are returned to a continuation that requires just the one value, then it receives the one value: the first of the values returned if k > 1, or the unspecified value if k == 0.

+When call-with-values is used then the number of arguments must match the argument list.
+R7RS appears to require this also for let-values and, one assumes, for let*-values.